SR&ED Capital Expenditures Policy

 Subsection 127(9) Definition of "qualified property"

-Legislative Reference Income Tax Regulations
+Legislative References: Income Tax Regulations

 8.1.1 Acquisition of used property

-To be considered not to have been used, the property must not only be new when the claimant acquired it, but it must not have been acquired for use or lease or for any purpose whatever by any previous owner.
+For ITC purposes, property must not only be new when the claimant acquired it, but it must not have been acquired for use or lease or for any purpose whatever by any previous owner.
 As a result of these requirements, if a property that has been used or was acquired for a use (even though unused) is transferred to a new owner, eligibility for the ITC is not transferable.
 For a specific exception regarding leased property where an election under section 16.1 of the Act has been made, see section 5.1.3.

 The cost to acquire a piece of equipment that is used regularly for demonstration purposes is considered to be a prescribed expenditure.
 However, new equipment that is demonstrated for or tested by a prospective purchaser of that particular piece of equipment would not normally be considered to have been used for a purpose.

-Legislative Reference Income Tax Act
+Legislative Reference: Income Tax Act

 Subsection 127(9) Definition of "qualified expenditure"

-Legislative Reference Income Tax Regulations
+Legislative References: Income Tax Regulations

 8.1.2 Refurbishment of used property